Miguel Rojas Preview, Player Props: Dodgers vs. Brewers

 Miguel Rojas At The Plate

+- In three games this season, he has hit a home run (3.3%, and 1% of his trips to the dish).

+- In 19.8% of his games this year, Rojas has had at least one RBI.
+He's picked up more than one in 3.3% and driven in three or more of his team's runs in one contest.

-- He has scored in 27 games this year (30.0%), including multiple runs in seven games.
+- He has scored in 28 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.